hciharrison/monitoring/README.md

-# monitoring
+# Monitoring
-telegraf config for influxdb and grafana
+telegraf config and smaple dashboards for influxdb and grafana